MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/rotate.md

 }
 ```

-The first `Animation` object animates `revolveDegrees` from 0 to 360 degrees over 10 seconds.
-The second one animates `rotateDegrees` from 0 to 360 degrees every 1 second and also invalidates the surface to generate another call to the `PaintSurface` handler.
+The first `Animation` object animates `revolveDegrees` from 0 degrees to 360 degrees over 10 seconds.
+The second one animates `rotateDegrees` from 0 degrees to 360 degrees every 1 second and also invalidates the surface to generate another call to the `PaintSurface` handler.
 The `OnDisappearing` override cancels these two animations:

 ```csharp
 protected override void OnDisappearing()